 Here is a list of some of the grocery stores that may offer copy services.

-Bonus: there’s a little asterisk on the Costco website denoting that volume pricing is available, meaning you could pay even less than that per copy if you’ve got a large number of copies to make.
+Bonus: there’s a little asterisk on the Costco website denoting that volume pricing is available, meaning you could pay even less than that if you’ve got a large number of copies to make.

 *Note: Sam’s Club now has a business center along with their photo center, but it’s not clear about whether or not they offer basic black and white or color copying services.
 Check with your local Sam’s Club for details.

 Coborn’s grocery stores are located primarily in the upper Midwest.
-Some stores offer copy services and some don’t, and of course prices and services vary by location.
+Some stores offer these services and some don’t, and of course prices and services vary by location.
 Check out their store locator to find a store near you, and call or stop by to see if your local Coborn’s offers copy services to the public.

 Fiesta Mart grocery stores are located primarily in the south, and some of their store locations offer copy services too.
 Again, services and pricing vary by location.
 Check out their store locator to find a Fiesta Mart near you, and call or stop in for more information.